oerpli/oerpli.github.io/_posts/2021-04-03-estimated-immunity-at-vlbg.md

 # Introduction

-The COVID-vaccination program in Austria started in Jan 2021 (except for a few doses given in Dezember 2020 for PR purposes) and has since steadily increased its pace.
+The COVID-vaccination program in Vorarlberg started in Jan 2021 (except for a few doses given in Dezember 2020 for PR purposes) and has since steadily increased its pace.
 So far, vaccinations in Austria have largely been administered according to the vaccination strategy suggested by the vaccine trials.
 This strategy was optimized to get a fast approval.
 For this reason, the following two decisions were made during the trial: